WaitThatShouldntWork/InferGPT/README.md

 ### Initial configuration

-There is a example property file `.env.example` at the root of this project.
+There is a example property file `env.yml.example` at the root of this project.

 Configuration steps:

-- Copy the `.env.example` file at the root of this project.
+- Copy the `env.yml.example` file at the root of this project.
-- Rename the copied file as `.env`.
+- Rename the copied file as `env.yml`.
-- Update the `.env` file with your wanted configuration following the guidance in the file.
+- Update the `env.yml` file with your wanted configuration following the guidance in the file.

 ### Running the application